bi-zone/ruwireguard-windows/README.md

 # Ru-WireGuard for Windows
 This is a fully-featured Ru-WireGuard client for Windows based on [Ru-WireGuard](https://github.com/bi-zone/ruwireguard-go) in Go.

+## Warnings
-This software is experimental.
-You must not use this in production.
+- Maturity: The code is experimental.
+You must not use this in production
+- Audit: The code is not audited
+- Stability: Breaking changes are expected

 ---

 This is a fully-featured WireGuard client for Windows that uses [Wintun](https://www.wintun.net/).
 It is the only official and recommended way of using WireGuard on Windows.